Diet & Snacking

 A. A healthy diet is a balanced diet that naturally supplies all the nutrients your child needs to grow.
 A balanced diet is one that includes the following major food groups: Fruits, Vegetables, Grains, Meat & Beans, and Milk.

-Q. How does my children’s diet affect their dental health?
+Q. How does my child’s diet affect their dental health?

-Q. How do I make my children’s diet safe for their teeth?
+Q. How do I make my child’s diet safe for their teeth?

 A. First, be sure they have a balanced diet.
-Then, check how frequently they eat foods with sugar or starch in them.
-Foods with starch include breads, crackers, pasta and snacks, such as pretzels and potato chips.
+Then, check how frequently they eat foods with sugar or starch.
+Foods with starch include bread, crackers, pasta and snacks, such as pretzels and potato chips.
 When checking for sugar, look beyond the sugar bowl and candy dish.
 A variety of foods contain one or more types of sugar, and all types of sugars can promote dental decay.
 Fruits, a few vegetables, and most milk products have at least one type of sugar.
 Sugar can be found in many processed foods, even some that do not taste sweet.
-For example, a peanut butter and jelly sandwich not only has sugar in the jelly, but may have sugar added to the peanut butter.
-Sugar is also added to such condiments as ketchup and salad dressings.
+For example, a peanut butter and jelly sandwich not only has sugar in the jelly but may have sugar added to the peanut butter.
+Sugar is also added to condiments such as ketchup and salad dressings.